teddziuba/django-sslserver/README.rst

   $ python manage.py runsslserver

+You'll now be able to access your Django app on https://localhost:8000/

 The `runsslserver` command has the same syntax as `runserver`, except that it will let you specify the server certificate and key.